 Built as a hotel for the World Exhibition in Vienna in 1873, the luxurious Palais Hansen Kempinski Vienna can be found right on the famous Ringstraße boulevard in the heart of the city.
-The hotel features 2 restaurants, a bar and an exclusive spa and fitness centre.
+The hotel features 2 restaurants, a bar, and an exclusive spa and fitness center.

 MID-RANGE – Mercure Wien Zentrum

-Located right in the heart of Vienna’s historic centre, the Mercure Wien Zentrum is only a 5-minute walk away from Saint Stephen’s Cathedral.
-Each non-smoking room at the Mercure Wien Zentrum has cable TV, a minibar and a private bathroom with toiletries.
+Located right in the heart of Vienna’s historic center, the Mercure Wien Zentrum is only a 5-minute walk away from Saint Stephen’s Cathedral.
+Each non-smoking room at the Mercure Wien Zentrum has cable TV, a minibar, and a private bathroom with toiletries.

 BUDGET – Pension Dr. Geissler

-Pension Dr. Geissler enjoys a central location in a side street of Vienna’s city centre.
+Pension Dr. Geissler enjoys a central location on a side street of Vienna’s city center.
 Situated in a typical Viennese building, it offers traditionally furnished rooms with a private bathroom and cable TV.